SteveJustin1963/tec-Tic-Tac-Toe/README.md

 # Tic-Tac-Toe / Naughts and Crosses

 Now in MINT code...
-- you vs the computer, c vs c
+- you vs the computer
 - computer can have best or next legal move or a mix of both
 -